Fibonacci calculation at peak performance

 Math is not real life.

-Based on the math we have seen before you can think that this algoritm.
+Based on the math we have seen before we can think this algorithm:

 def fib(0), do: 0